Ensure your online account is up to date in case of postal disruption. Update your account here.

 Reimbursement

-If a CAA member has paid for covered services on their own, they may submit their original receipt for reimbursement consideration.
-All reimbursement requests are subject to coverage limits and exclusions of the membership.
+If a CAA member has paid for covered services on their own, they may submit a claim for reimbursement consideration.
+All claim requests are subject to coverage limits and exclusions of the membership.
 Reimbursement will be made at the local contracted rate.

-If a CAA member has attempted to receive service through CAA but CAA has confirmed it is not able to provide immediate roadside assistance to a member, the member may make reasonable arrangements to pay for comparable roadside services and submit to the original receipt to CAA for reimbursement.
+When a CAA member has attempted to receive service through CAA, but CAA has confirmed it is not able to provide immediate roadside assistance to a member, the member may make reasonable arrangements to pay for comparable roadside service and submit to the receipt to CAA for reimbursement.

 PO Box 310